 - R4 is the receiver for our multicast traffic.

-OSPF has been configured so that we have full reachability between the 4 routers.
-First we will enable multicast routing and PIM sparse mode on all routers:
+OSPF has been configured to have full reachability between the four routers.
+First, we will enable multicast routing and PIM sparse mode on all routers:

 R1(config)#ip multicast-routing R1(config)#ip pim rp-address 188.8.131.52 R1(config)#interface fastEthernet 0/0 R1(config-if)#ip pim sparse-mode